juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 incl.
 [Phys](https://en.wikipedia.org/wiki/Category:Video_games_using_PhysX) [X](https://list.fandom.com/wiki/List_of_games_with_hardware-accelerated_PhysX_support) </br>
 but...
 Dual GPU PhysX does Not work, only 1x GPU. </br>
 Hardware Accelerated PhysX: </br>
-NORMAL setting, does Not show flags on the ceiling. </br>
+NORMAL does Not show flags on the ceiling. </br>
 HIGH shows all. </but>

 [X] VSync in the game. </br>